-The fixed points at 0 and 1 are stable, while that at W is unstable. (e.g., if C rises slightly above zero, $\dot{C} < 0$, so C will fall back to zero; but if C rises slightly above W, $\dot{C} > 0$, so C will keep increasing until it hits 1).
+The fixed points at 0 and 1 are stable, while that at W are unstable (e.g., if C rises slightly above zero, C < 0 so C will fall back to zero; but if C rises slightly above W, C > 0 so C will keep increasing until it hits 1).
 Everything to the left of W is in the attractor basin of 0 and everything to the right of W is in the attractor basin of 1.